 Reptiles are popular pets for many reasons, not all of which are appropriate.
-Some people like to have a unique pet such as a reptile.
+Some people like to have a unique pet.
 Some mistakenly believe that the cost of veterinary care is lower for reptiles than it is for dogs and cats.
-Many people who do not have the time to devote to a dog or cat enjoy the relatively or comparatively 'maintenance-free' appeal of a snake, lizard, or turtle.
+Many people who do not have the time to devote to a dog or cat think they may enjoy the comparatively “maintenance free” appeal of a snake, lizard, tortoise, or turtle.
 These reptiles are, of course, not maintenance-free.

-Before acquiring a reptile, thoroughly research all aspects of reptile ownership including which reptile is appropriate for your lifestyle, the appropriate diet, suitable housing, and a healthy, stimulating environment.
-Some carnivorous reptiles must be fed rodents, such as mice and rats, and some pet owners are not comfortable doing this.
-Therefore, reptiles are not the right pets for them.
+Before acquiring a reptile, it is highly recommended to thoroughly research all aspects of reptile ownership, including appropriate reptiles for your lifestyle, appropriate diet, suitable housing, proper lighting, and healthy, stimulating reptile environments.
+Some carnivorous reptiles must be fed rodents, such as mice and rats, and some pet owners are not comfortable doing this, so reptiles are not the right pets for them.

 Do I want a pet just to look at, or do I want to handle and socialize it?

-How much time can I devote to my pet?
+How much time should I devote to my pet?

 All pets require daily attention.
 Whether it is handling it, taking it out of its enclosure to move around, or simply observing it, pets need attention every day from their owners.
 Owners who fail to pay daily attention to their pets will not likely detect early signs of disease and are really neglecting their responsibilities as pet owners.
 Owners who intend to put a reptile in a cage and observe it only occasionally should seriously reconsider their decision to adopt this type of pet.